I thought I should write a short blog, by way of an update, about where I am now with the dreaded P word. Plastic!

 So what’s next?

-My massage oils come with a refill option so that you can just have the one pipette dispenser and get your refill oil in a glass bottle with an aluminium screw top to save on pipettes.
+My face and body oils and toner comes with a refill option so that you can just have the one pipette or spray dispenser and get your refill oil in a glass bottle with an aluminium screw top so you can reuse the same pipette or spray for many years.

 I will update this blog as and when I make more progress in my effort to ditch the plastic.
 If everyone takes small steps to reduce their plastic use it’s much better than just a few people doing a lot.
 Even baby steps move forwards!